mbahun/SudokuBackend/README.md

 ### Linux
 Running the project in Linux is similar to running it in Windows, but with some consideration.
-- The easiest way to run SQL server in Linux is by using Docker: https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker
+- The easiest way to run SQL server in Linux is by using [Docker](https://www.docker.com "Docker") to pull [Linux container image](https://learn.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker "Linux container image").

-- Next, to run migrations, EF tool is needed (if already not globally installed): https://learn.microsoft.com/en-us/ef/core/cli/dotnet If necessary, set the env variable `export PATH=$PATH:~/.dotnet/tools`
+- Next, to run migrations, [EF tool](https://learn.microsoft.com/en-us/ef/core/cli/dotnet "EF tool") is needed (if already not globally installed).
+If necessary, set the env variable `export PATH=$PATH:~/.dotnet/tools`

 - Run migration from project root: `dotnet ef database update --project SudokuBackend --connection "server=localhost; database=Sudoku; User Id=sa;Password=MsSqLpAsSwOrD; Encrypt=False"`